 In a grand effort to protect and revitalize this most necessary and precious resource, the Georgia Adopt-A-Stream program unites volunteers, community groups, and local government.
 Volunteers adopt local waterways to monitor water quality.

-After training, you’ll be well prepared to conduct monthly chemical monitoring tests, quarterly biological sampling, or monthly bacteria testing.
+After training, you’ll be well prepared to conduct monthly chemical monitoring tests and/or quarterly biological sampling.
 Your results can provide vital information about your waterway’s overall quality and health.

 For more information, visit Georgia Adopt-A-Stream.